exercism/python/docs/TRACEBACKS.md

 ### **IndexError**

-Python raises an `IndexError` when an invalid index is used to look up a value in a list.
+Python raises an `IndexError` when an invalid index is used to look up a value in a sequence.
 This often indicates the index is not computed properly and is often an off-by-one error.